jordandouglas/BeastMap/README.md

 The `Log tree` column will add these terms to the trees (per branch), while the `Term to log` column will report the terms to include in the logger file.
 Some of these terms will also be included in the trace log (summed across all branches).

 The first `burnin` steps of the MCMC chain will not have any stochastic mapping.
-This is because the initial states of the chain often present numerical issues due to very branches and high rates.
+This is not only to minimise computational overhead during burnin, but also because the initial states of the chain often present numerical issues due to long branches and high rates.

 ![alt text](figs/nucleotide.png)